There is no growth in comfort zones and no comfort in growing zones.

 Opposing forces within ourselves and in our environments stand in the way of making deep and meaningful change.
 Pivot Adventure accelerates this personal transformation by helping students flip the lights on.
 Once you see, you can’t unsee.

 Therapy is not a voluntary experience and the use of deficit-based models

 Teens are often forced to meet with a therapist.
 As a result, they are not enrolled in the process.
-To make things worst, therapists use what is called a deficit-based model where they are forced to make a diagnosis for their patients in order to bill insurance.
+To make things worst, therapists use what is called a deficit-based model where they are compelled to make a diagnosis for their patients in order to bill insurance.

 Therapy is expensive